fabric8io/fabric8/docs/mavenFabric8CreateEnv.md

 ### Generated files

 The goal generates  the following files:

+ * `target/docker-run.sh` to start a docker container with specific environment variables, volumes and container ports (obtained from `kubernetes.json`)
  * `target/env.sh` you can `source` in a shell to setup your environment together
  * `target/env.properties` file you can process easily with Java code or ideally your IDE can accept in its UI for running applications or test cases